briangeis/systemd-shutdown-cleanup/README.md

 ```
 ○ shutdown-cleanup.service - Shutdown Cleanup Service
     Loaded: loaded (/etc/systemd/system/shutdown-cleanup.service; enabled; preset: disabled)
     Active: inactive (dead)
 ```

 ### Verify proper operation

-Finally, we are going to reboot our system to make sure the script executes on shutdown.
-After the system has rebooted, we will verify that the system service successfully executed the script by checking the systemd journal.
+Finally, we are going to reboot our system to make sure everything works as expected.
+After the system has rebooted, we will verify successful execution of the script by checking the systemd journal.

 Once you have rebooted your system, from the terminal run: